New Orange Line trains removed from service due to ‘uncommon noise’

 In a statement Tuesday, the agency confirmed that the new trains were removed from service “out of an abundance of caution” and so that engineers can “investigate the issue, any potential impacts, and identify the necessary corrective action.”

-The MBTA said they hope to “resolve the issue as soon as possible and return the cars to service.”
+The MBTA said they will inspect each train and hope to “resolve the issue as soon as possible and return the cars to service.”

+Orange Line riders expressed to 7NEWS that they are disappointed with the new trains being pulled from service.

+“It’s disappointing that all this money has been invested late in the game and the system was allowed to deteriorate the way that it was,” rider Chris Curtain said.
+“Now the brand new product that is on the tracks is not working.
+So it’s frustrating.”

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.